 One of the things I hate most when it comes to money is the concept of budgeting.
-What a horrible, spirit-dampening, waste-of-time practice.
-It's awful.
-Even for a numbers nerd like me.
+I always chuckled a bit to myself when watching shows like Gail Vaz-Oxlade.
+Writing out spreadsheet and filling jars with cash... what a horrible, spirit-dampening, waste-of-time practice.
+I think budgeting is awful, and I'm a self-admitted numbers nerd.

 That's why my wife and I reverse budget.
 It's quite simple, instead of counting all my spending and tracking receipts and such, we simply put away a fixed amount of money each month for 10 months of the year.